What is the Care Quality Commission (CQC)?

 The CQC is the independent regulator of health and adult social care in England.
 Their role includes the registration of care providers, monitoring, inspection, and rating of services and protecting people who use these services.
 They speak with an independent voice, publishing views on major quality issues in health and social care.

 You can find out more about their role from the CQC website.

 How does the CQC monitor and regulate health and social care services?

-The CQC makes sure that essential common quality standards are being met where care is provided.
-This is undertaken by analysing and inspecting services, by asking providers to assess themselves and by collecting information to help the Commission monitor how they are performing.
+The CQC ensures that quality standards are being met and that safe, effective, compassionate and high-quality care is being provided.
+This is done by analysing and inspecting services and by collecting information to help them monitor how providers are performing.

 "Staff from different disciplines worked together to meet the needs of patients who used the service and treated people with dignity, respect and kindness.
 There was strong collaboration and support across all staff groups and a common focus on improving the quality of care and the vision and values were well embedded amongst staff."